 My husband and I recently spent several days in the mountains of North Carolina with our daughter.
 The highlight of the trip was a tour of Biltmore Estate.
-We enjoyed the tour of the estate, for sure, but what really impressed me was the gardens.
+We enjoyed the tour of the estate, for sure, but what really impressed me was the perennial gardens and conservatory.
 I thought my readers would enjoy reading a blog post featuring a Biltmore Estate Gardens Tour.

 The conservatory is a huge building on the estate and houses every imaginable kind of flower, and plant that you could wish to see.
 Many of my photos are of plants that were in this building, but I have also included shots of the outdoor gardens, too.